By Ray Honeysett

 Australia’s other indigenous people, the Torres Strait Islanders, also have constellations, such as Baidam, the shark, made of the same stars that make up the Northern Hemisphere’s Big Dipper.
 When time of year comes that the shark is parallel with the horizon of New Guinea, it means that it is the right time of year to plant crops such as sugar cane and sweet potatoes.

 Sadly, with the colonialization of Australia in the 18th century, much of Australia’s indigenous knowledge was supressed.
-There is some positive news, however; the Square Kilometre Array (SKA), which will be the world’s largest radio telescope, is being built half in South Africa and half in Australia.
+There is some recent news, however; the Square Kilometre Array (SKA), which will be the world’s largest radio telescope, is being built half in South Africa and half in Australia.
 It will be used to investigate many sources of radio-waves across the universe.
 One of the SKA research goals is to find the spread of hydrogen atoms and use this to map the universe’s expansion, to find out more about dark energy.

 Construction of SKA in Australia is on indigenous-owned land, and has been done in partnership with the Wajarri Yamatji.
 To celebrate the international collaboration, indigenous Australian and South African artists worked together to make an art exhibition sharing their mutual love of astronomy.